letelescope/ascom-flat-panel/README.md

 We heavily use the git version control "tags" to label released versions.
 We also leverage the "GitHub releases" that add the possibility to pin "binaries" (ie anything we want PCB layouts, Driver installers, mechanincal assembly 3D printer files,...) on "tagged" versions.

-When we deem a version is "usable" we tag it, ie we freez this repository at a particular "commit", and create a release out of it.
+When we deem a version is "usable" we tag it, ie we freeze this repository at a particular "commit", and create a release out of it.

-To access the various releases just got the the [releases page](https://github.com/letelescope/ascom-flat-panel/releases/) of this repository.
+To access the various releases just got the [releases page](https://github.com/letelescope/ascom-flat-panel/releases/) of this repository.

 ![Access the releases](./.static/releases.png)